 Disarm action as part of your attack.

 Disorienting Blow.
-When you make an attack, you can make a DEX check contested by the target's Fortitude save; on a success, the are stunned until the end of their next turn.
+When you make an attack, you can make a DEX check contested by the target's Fortitude save; on a success, they are stunned until the end of their next turn.

 Distancing Strike.
-If you deal final damage with an attack, you can move to up to 1 second's worth of distance as part of the same action without provoking an Opportunity Attack from the creature that you damaged.
+If you deal final damage with an attack, you can move to up to 1 second's worth of distance without provoking an Opportunity Attack from the creature that you damaged.

 Distracting Strike.
 When you deal final damage with an attack, the next attack against your target from a creature other than you has advantage if it occurs within the next minute.